 - If you have a big goal you want to tackle and don’t know where to start, check out the book The One Thing.
 It outlines a research-based strategy for achieving extraordinary results centered around knowing what your “one thing” is and carving out time - even small increments - to continually make progress toward that thing.

 - Make a plan and stick to it.
 Schedule an hour for a task followed by 30 minutes to catch up on missed texts and emails.
 You can focus for the first hour because you know you have an upcoming window allocated to respond to messages.
-Many work environments now offer employees flexible schedules or unlimited paid time off - and it’s hurting work-life balance.
+Many work environments now offer employees flexible schedules or unlimited paid time off - and it’s hurting work life balance.
 The lack of structure and sense of being constantly connected translates into higher stress and worse balance for the majority of employees.
+I don't have unlimited time off, but I know how challenging this has been for so many people who are suddenly working from home.

 Balance Builder #3: Specialize and Socialize